trivago/chapi/README.md

     Arguments:
       jobName               selected job
-The job name incase of marathon would be the full id for the job.
+The task name in case of marathon would be the full id for the task.

 ### status
 Show the working tree status